WSNO-FM

 WSNO-FM (97.9 MHz, "97.9 & 105.7 The Penguin") is a radio station licensed to Au Sable, New York, and serving the Burlington-Plattsburgh-Lake Champlain radio market.
 The station is owned by Great Eastern Radio, LLC.
-WSNO-FM broadcasts an adult hits format, simulcast on the second HD Radio channel of WWFY (100.9 FM) in Berlin and on translator station W289CH (105.7 FM) in Barre.
+WSNO-FM airs an adult contemporary radio format, simulcast on the second HD Radio channel of WWFY (100.9 FM) in Berlin and on translator station W289CH (105.7 FM) in Barre.

 History

 The station was first licensed in early 2009 as WYME.
 At the outset, it did not offer programming on a regular schedule, and founding owner Radioactive, LLC had already put the station up for sale.
 The call sign was changed to WZXP on December 11, 2009; on July 23, 2010, the station signed on with an album-oriented rock/adult album alternative format programmed by Diane Desmond and Russ Kinsley, whose "Album Station" programming had been heard on WCLX until 2009.

 On June 23, 2015, Radioactive, LLC filed a request with the Federal Communications Commission (FCC) for special temporary authority (STA) for WZXP to remain silent, stating that the station went off the air on June 19, 2015, due to the loss of its programming source.
 The request was granted by the FCC on July 9.
 As of July 15, 2015, Kinsley and Desmond were still producing their "Album Station" format online and noted on their website that the format would no longer be heard on 97.9 FM.